wrobstory/pydatasv2014/README.md

 Vincent, Folium, Bearcart, and Sticky all need to be on latest Github master- I will push to PyPi very shortly to enable pip-ing.

+This is the source of the USGS/FAA dataset: http://pubs.usgs.gov/ds/817/downloads/

 Here is the complete dependency list:

 ```